 Partnerships to advance resiliency

-More frequent and severe weather events have an immediate and traumatic effect on our customers, communities and economies.
-We have long-standing partnerships with industry leaders to sponsor research to improve resiliency to weather-related perils, so customers can prevent damage and lower insurance costs.
+More frequent and severe weather events have an immediate and traumatic effect on our customers, communities, and economies.
+We have long-standing partnerships with industry leaders to sponsor research that improves resiliency to weather-related perils, so customers can prevent damage and lower insurance costs.

-For example, Allstate is an active member and financial supporter of the Insurance Institute for Business & Home Safety (IBHS).
-IBHS delivers top-tier science and translates it into actions that prevent avoidable suffering, strengthen our homes and businesses, inform the insurance industry, and support thriving communities.
-To reduce future losses, IBHS analyzes existing standards and identifies ways to improve them.
+Allstate is an active member and financial supporter of the Insurance Institute for Business & Home Safety (IBHS).
+IBHS delivers top-tier science and translates it into actions that prevent avoidable suffering, strengthen our homes and businesses, inform the insurance industry and support thriving communities.
+To reduce future losses, IBHS analyzes existing standards and identifies improvements.
 Allstate partners with IBHS to promote more durable homes and buildings through better building practices and stronger codes.

-The work has led to improved building codes in Florida, the development of impact-resistant shingles, and the identification of fire-resistant materials and building codes that mitigate wildfire damage with no increase in overall construction costs.
+The work led to improved building codes in Florida, the development of impact-resistant shingles and the identification of fire-resistant materials and building codes that mitigate wildfire damage with no increase in overall construction costs.

 The Allstate Foundation partners with agents and local and national nonprofits to prepare communities for disasters by providing emergency kits and other tools.
-At Allstate, we believe collaborative efforts like these increase awareness of severe weather-related risks and help people better protect themselves and loved ones.
+These efforts increase awareness of severe weather-related risks and help people better protect themselves and loved ones.

 Advocating for disaster prevention, preparedness and risk response

-Allstate uses our industry expertise to formulate public policy solutions to address weather-related risks and reduce their impact.
-We understand that climate change will likely make natural catastrophes more frequent and severe.
+Climate change will make natural catastrophes more frequent and severe.
 We partner with national and local organizations to prepare and protect communities from the adverse impacts of climate change.
-We have successfully advocated at the state level for addressing climate change by strengthening building codes, expanding emergency response capabilities and creating catastrophe insurance pools.
+At the state level, we have successfully advocated for changes that address climate change by strengthening building codes, expanding emergency response capabilities, and creating catastrophe insurance pools.

-You can learn more about our partnerships with other stakeholders, like local, state and the federal government, in our Public Policy section.
+We plan to expand our work related to Allstate’s public policy priority of climate resilience and we look forward to reporting on this more in the future.
+You can learn more about our partnerships with other stakeholders, like local, state, and federal government, in the Public Policy section.

 Programs and performance

-In addition to managing risk from the changing environment broadly, we know we must act to reduce our contributions to the climate crisis.
+In addition to managing risk from the changing environment broadly, we are reducing our contributions to the climate crisis.

 We have cut energy use beyond our original targets and significantly reduced our greenhouse gas emissions.
-In 2021, we are committed to adopting science-based targets and continue to report our emissions through CDP.
-We also published our inaugural Task Force on Climate-Related Financial Disclosures-aligned index in conjunction with this report.
-The report will evolve with our enhanced practices.
+Allstate intends to adopt science-aligned targets and we are committed to ongoing reporting of our emissions through CDP.

-Allstate is a member of the CDP “A List” for Climate Change.
+Allstate is a member of the CDP “B List” for climate change.

-In 2021, Allstate published a TCFD report and is committed to working toward a science-based target.
+In 2021, Allstate published a TCFD report and is working toward science-aligned targets.
 We will also continue to apply emerging data science to risk assessment, including exploring partnerships with startups that specialize in forward-looking climate modeling.